ryantd42/NY-Legislative-Git/2023/S2985C-2023/bill.md

- and encumbrances, construction, equipment and development in  connection therewith,  provided  that,  if any portion of such loan is used for the cost of acquisition or for refinancing, the amount of  a  municipality's
+ and encumbrances, construction, equipment and development in  connection therewith,  provided  that,  if any portion of such loan is used for the cost of acquisition or for refinancing, the amount of  a  municipality's portion of such loan shall not exceed one and one-half times the cost of rehabilitation, conversion or construction.
- S. 2985--A  24
+ S. 2985--B  23

- portion of such loan shall not exceed one and one-half times the cost of rehabilitation, conversion or construction.
   (c) The amount of any such loan, together with the amount of all prior liens  and  encumbrances, shall not exceed, except in the case of a loan made to a non-profit company, a mutual company, or a housing development fund company, ninety per centum of value unless the agency makes a writ- ten  determination  that the owner has insufficient resources to pay for the remaining ten per centum of value, in which case such loan shall not exceed ninety-five per centum of value.
 The amount  of  any  such  loan, together  with the amount of all prior liens and encumbrances, made to a non-profit company, a mutual company,  or  a  housing  development  fund company  shall  not exceed value, provided that when after completion of such rehabilitation, conversion or construction, such multiple  dwelling is,  or  is  to  be operated, exclusively for the benefit of persons and families who are entitled to occupancy by reason of ownership  of  stock in  the  corporate  owners,  such loan shall not exceed ninety-eight per centum of value unless the agency makes a written determination that the owner has insufficient resources to pay for the remaining two per centum of value, in which case such loan shall not exceed value.]
   4. Each such bond or note and mortgage or bonds or notes and mortgages shall be repaid over  or  within  a  period  of  [thirty]  FORTY  years, PROVIDED  THAT  SUCH  PERIOD MAY BE EXTENDED AS THE AGENCY MAY DETERMINE NECESSARY TO ENSURE THE CONTINUED AFFORDABILITY OR ECONOMIC VIABILITY OF THE MULTIPLE DWELLING, in such manner as may be provided in such bond or note and mortgage or bonds or notes and mortgages [but in no case  shall the  term of such loan exceed the probable life of the multiple dwelling which is hereby determined to be thirty years].
 Such bond  or  note  and mortgage  or bonds or notes and mortgages and any contract in connection with such permanent and temporary loans may contain such other terms and provisions not inconsistent with the provisions of this article  as  the local  legislative body or the agency may deem necessary or desirable to secure repayment of the loan, the interest thereon and other charges  in connection  therewith  and  to  carry out the purposes and provisions of this article.
   § 34.
 Subdivisions 2, 3 and 6 of section 1151 of the  private  housing
  finance law, subdivision 2 as amended by chapter 567 of the laws of 1993 and  subdivisions  3  and 6 as added by chapter 639 of the laws of 1989, are amended to read as follows:
   2. "Eligible project" shall mean a project intended to  construct  new housing  accommodations  on  an  eligible  site  by  new construction or substantial rehabilitation,  PROVIDED  THAT  SUCH  NEW  CONSTRUCTION  OR SUBSTANTIAL  REHABILITATION MAY INCLUDE CLIMATE RESILIENCY IMPROVEMENTS.
  An eligible project shall serve the needs  of  persons  of  low  income, including privately-owned one to four family dwellings, condominiums and cooperatives, and rental projects.
   3.  ["Development costs" shall mean the reasonable and necessary costs for  planning,  financing,  acquisition  of  land  or  buildings  and construction  of  new  buildings  or the reconstruction, rehabilitation, repair or remodeling of existing buildings and the  costs  of  necessary site  improvements]  "PARTICIPATION LOAN" AND THE CITY'S "PARTICIPATION" IN, "PORTION" OF, OR "INVESTMENT" IN A LOAN, OR WORDS OF  SIMILAR  MEAN- ING,  SHALL  MEAN  ANY LOAN OR GRANT MADE BY THE AGENCY PURSUANT TO THIS ARTICLE EITHER WITH OR WITHOUT A PRIVATE LENDER, PROVIDED, HOWEVER, THAT PROVISIONS OF THIS ARTICLE CONCERNING THE REPAYMENT OR  FORGIVENESS  OF, OR SECURITY FOR, A LOAN SHALL NOT APPLY TO ANY GRANT.
- S. 2985--A  25

-  6. "Loan" shall mean a [first] mortgage loan made by a private  lender in  participation with the city of New York to a sponsor for the purpose of construction of an eligible project including a  loan  in  which  the portion  of  the  loan funded by the agency is represented by a separate note and mortgage.
+  6. "Loan" shall mean a [first] mortgage loan made by a private lender in participation with the city of New York to a sponsor for the  purpose of  construction  of  an  eligible project including a loan in which the
+ S. 2985--B  24

+ portion of the loan funded by the agency is represented  by  a  separate note and mortgage.
   §  35.
 Section  1152  of the private housing finance law, as added by chapter 639 of the laws of 1989, subdivision 4 as amended  and  subdivi-